izavits/transformer-chatbot/README.md

 ```

 ### Use docker
-For concenience purposes, the application comes dockerized.
+For concenience purposes, the application comes Dockerized.
 All you need is to have Docker installed
 on your machine in order to build the image and run the container.

 - Build image: